15 Most Beautiful Lookouts in Sydney

 Situated right in front of the Sydney Harbour Bridge, Blues Point Reserve has long been one of the most popular Sydney New Year’s Eve vantage points.

-The reserve offers panoramic views of the western side of the Harbour Bridge and the Sydney Opera House, as well as the northern part of the CBD, Dawes Point, and Barangaroo.
+The reserve offers panoramic views of the western side of the bridge and the Sydney Opera House, as well as the northern part of the CBD, Dawes Point, and Barangaroo.

 A short walking trail at the southern end of the reserve follows the shoreline along the southernmost tip of the McMahons Point peninsula, with even more great Harbour views to enjoy.